 Southern Poverty Law Center (SPLC)

-The Southern Poverty Law Center is internationally recognized for its groundbreaking leadership in seeking justice for the most vulnerable in our society and fighting hate in courtrooms and classrooms throughout the nation.
+The Southern Poverty Law Center (SPLC) is internationally recognized for its groundbreaking leadership in seeking justice for the most vulnerable in our society and fighting hate in courtrooms and classrooms throughout the nation.

-Founded 45 years ago by attorneys Morris Dees and Joseph Levin Jr., the Southern Poverty Law Center began as a small law firm working to help implement federal civil rights legislation and constitutional guarantees.
-Early cases resulted in the desegregation of public recreational facilities, the reapportionment of the Alabama legislature, ended the involuntary sterilization of women on welfare, and the integration of the Alabama State Troopers.
+Founded in 1971, the SPLC began as a small law firm working to help implement federal civil rights legislation and constitutional guarantees.
+Early cases resulted in the desegregation of public recreational facilities, the reapportionment of the Alabama legislature, ended the involuntary sterilization of women on welfare, and integrated of the Alabama State Troopers.

 Since 1981, SPLC investigators have worked together with civil rights attorneys to secure justice for hate crime victims targeted by domestic terrorism.
-SPLC civil suits have resulted in judgments against a dozen major white supremacist organizations (like the neo-Nazi Aryan Nations and the United Klans of America) and against 46 individuals for their roles in hate crimes.
-Intelligence Project research also has led to criminal convictions in several hate crime cases.
+SPLC civil suits have resulted in judgments against a dozen major white supremacist organizations (e.g. the neo-Nazi Aryan Nations and the United Klans of America) and also against 47 individuals for their roles in hate crimes.
+Our research also has led to criminal convictions in hate crime cases.

-- Children’s Rights: We are working to ensure that every child has an equal opportunity to access quality public education, including services for mental health and disabilities.
+Children’s Rights: We are working to ensure that every child has an equal opportunity to access quality public education, including services for mental health and disabilities.
 We’re also working to end exclusionary policies that push children through the school-to-prison pipeline.

 Donate Through Workplace Giving